Brain Health Day

 The Ancient Egyptians knew about dementia, but over 3,500 years later we still do not have a full understanding of the syndrome and how best to treat it.

-Dr Harry Pritchard, a Research Fellow in the Division of Cardiovascular Sciences, will describe the impact of a reduced blood flow to the brain in dementia.
-He will describe work currently ongoing at Manchester to study how blood vessels, smaller than a width of hair, can become damaged and potentially lead to dementia onset.
+Listen to Dr Harry Pritchard, a Research Fellow in the Division of Cardiovascular Sciences, describe the impact of a reduced blood flow to the brain in dementia.
+He discusses the work currently ongoing in Manchester about how to study how blood vessels, smaller than a width of hair, which can become damaged and potentially lead to dementia onset.

 Hamied HaroonSpeaker: Dr Hamied Haroon, neuroimaging researcher